-Agile working has been defined as “a way of working in which an organization empowers its people to work where, when and how they choose – with maximum flexibility and minimum constraints – to optimise their performance and deliver “best in class” value and customer service.”
+Agile working has been defined as “a way of working in which an organization empowers its people to work where, when and how they choose – with maximum flexibility and minimum constraints – to optimize their performance and deliver “best in class” value and customer service.”

-Agile goes beyond just flexible working, and can include home and other forms of remote working, as well as hot-desking and other alternative workspace.
+Agile goes beyond just flexible working and can include home and other forms of remote working, as well as hot-desking and other alternative workspace.

 The benefits to employers include reduced costs for property and energy use, and extended business hours, as employees might be available outside regular office hours.
 For staff, be it in Health and Safety or any other function, the benefits include less time spent traveling (less time spent waiting for delayed trains or stuck in traffic jams) and a greater ability to combine work and home commitments, for example doing the school pick-up and then working for a couple more hours in the evening.

 Nearly everyone at work has a smartphone, and tablet computers (such as iPads) are becoming more common too.
-On average, adults in the UK now spend more time using mobile devices than using laptop or desktop computers.
+On average, adults in the UK now spend more time using mobile devices than using laptops or desktop computers.
 And that doesn’t include the time spent using a phone to make voice calls.
 Mobile devices have many advantages over the clunky laptops of a few years ago – they are lighter and therefore reduce the manual handling burden, and it is often quicker to access functions using an app than to boot up the laptop and log in.
-However, mobile devices have their own problems which users, employers and health and safety managers should be aware of.
+However, mobile devices have their own problems which users, employers, and health and safety managers should be aware of.

 Studies have shown that whilst desktop computer users have previously been advised to take a break from computer work every 60 minutes, users of mobile devices should take a break every 15 minutes to avoid aches and pains.
 Put your phone or tablet down, look out the window, stand up and shrug your shoulders before you carry on.